 The basic earnings (loss) per share is calculated by dividing the Company’s net income (loss) available to common shareholders by the weighted average number of common shares during the period.
 Shares of common stock to be issued are included in weighted average shares calculation from the date of grant.
 The diluted earnings (loss) per share is calculated by dividing the Company’s net income (loss) available to common shareholders by the diluted weighted average number of shares outstanding during the period.
 The diluted weighted average number of shares outstanding is the basic weighted average number of shares adjusted for any potentially dilutive debt or equity.
 Diluted earnings (loss) per share are the same as basic earnings (loss) per share due to the lack of dilutive items.

-On April 1, 2018, the Company adopted ASU 2016-01, Financial Instruments – Overall: Recognition and Measurement of Financial Assets and Financial Liabilities.
+The Company follows ASU 2016-01, Financial Instruments – Overall: Recognition and Measurement of Financial Assets and Financial Liabilities.
 ASU 2016-01 primarily affects equity investments, financial liabilities under the fair value option, and the presentation and disclosure requirements for financial instruments.
-Among other things, this new guidance requires certain equity investments to be measured at fair value with changes in fair value recognized in net income.
+Among other things, this guidance requires certain equity investments to be measured at fair value with changes in fair value recognized in net income.
 As such, the Company measures its equity investments at their fair value at end of each reporting period.

 Goodwill represents the excess of the purchase consideration over the fair value of the net tangible and identifiable intangible assets acquired in a business combination.
-During the year ended March 31, 2019, the Company recorded goodwill of $1,941,149 related to the purchase of Trace Analytics (see Note5).
 The Company evaluates goodwill for impairment on an annual basis or whenever events and changes in circumstances suggest that the carrying amount may not be recoverable.
 The Company conducts its annual impairment analysis in the fourth quarter of each fiscal year.
 Impairment of goodwill is tested at the reporting unit level by comparing the reporting unit’s carrying amount, including goodwill, to the fair value of the reporting unit.
 Estimations and assumptions regarding the number of reporting units, future performances, results of the Company’s operations and comparability of its market capitalization and net book value will be used.
 If the carrying amount of the reporting unit exceeds its fair value, goodwill is considered impaired and an impairment loss is measured by the resulting amount.
 Because the Company has one reporting unit, as part of the Company’s qualitative assessment an entity-wide approach to assess goodwill for impairment is utilized.
-No impairment losses have been recorded in the fiscal years ended March 31, 2019 and 2018.
+Based on management’s assessment, no impairment losses have been recorded in the six month periods ended September 30, 2019 and 2018.

 Stock Based Compensation